hashicorp/terraform-provider-aws/website/docs/r/lambda_event_source_mapping.html.markdown

 * `batch_size` - (Optional) The largest number of records that Lambda will retrieve from your event source at the time of invocation.
 Defaults to `100` for DynamoDB, Kinesis and MSK, `10` for SQS.
 * `maximum_batching_window_in_seconds` - (Optional) The maximum amount of time to gather records before invoking the function, in seconds (between 0 and 300).
 Records will continue to buffer (or accumulate in the case of an SQS queue event source) until either `maximum_batching_window_in_seconds` expires or `batch_size` has been met.
 For streaming event sources, defaults to as soon as records are available in the stream.
 If the batch it reads from the stream/queue only has one record in it, Lambda only sends one record to the function.
 Only available for stream sources (DynamoDB and Kinesis) and SQS standard queues.
-* `event_source_arn` - (Required) The event source ARN - can be a Kinesis stream, DynamoDB stream, SQS queue or MSK cluster.
+* `event_source_arn` - (Optional) The event source ARN - this is required for Kinesis stream, DynamoDB stream, SQS queue or MSK cluster.
+It is incompatible with a Self Managed Kafka source.
 * `enabled` - (Optional) Determines if the mapping will be enabled on creation.
 Defaults to `true`.
 * `function_name` - (Required) The name or the ARN of the Lambda function that will be subscribing to events.
 * `starting_position` - (Optional) The position in the stream where AWS Lambda should start reading.
 Must be one of `AT_TIMESTAMP` (Kinesis only), `LATEST` or `TRIM_HORIZON` if getting events from Kinesis, DynamoDB or MSK.
 Must not be provided if getting events from SQS.
 More information about these positions can be found in the [AWS DynamoDB Streams API Reference](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_streams_GetShardIterator.html) and [AWS Kinesis API Reference](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html#Kinesis-GetShardIterator-request-ShardIteratorType).